mikarinneoracle/dockernode-app/rolling-update-wercker.md

 (The backgroud color and text can be slightly different)

+You can reload the page few times to see it is responding.

 ### Building a new candidate

 Make a chance to the Hello world `index.html` with a an editor like changing the background color to green and version to 1.0.1.
 Commit the change and push the change to the repository: